Completing your accounting degree can lead to a successful career

 Accountants.
 Scholarship amounts can be as much as $2,500.

-offers a range of accounting scholarship for minorities and female
+Daniel Kovach Foundation Business Scholarship offers a range of accounting scholarships for minorities and female

 students

-Government Finance Officers Association Scholarships
+Government Finance Officers Association Scholarships:

 these are available for accounting and finance students at varying